servicetitan/Stl.Fusion/README.md

   > The invalidation is *cascading*: if `service1.GetUser(5)` call happened inside `GetUserPic("user@gmail.com")` call, the second result becomes dependent on the first one, and invalidation of the first one invalidates the second one.

   So Fusion not only memoizes the results of such calls, but also captures and tracks the dependencies between them.
-The dependency graph updated in real-time, but completely transparent for developers.
-That's why Fusion-based code looks and reads exactly as your regular code - the only difference is that it has a few extra `using (Computed.Invalidate()) { ... }` blocks.
+The dependency graph is updated in real-time, completely transparently for you.
+That's why Fusion-based code looks exactly as regular code - the only difference is that it has a few extra `using (Computed.Invalidate()) { ... }` blocks, which usually reside only in a code that applies low-level mutations (e.g. on your backend services applying changes to the DB).

 - Finally, Fusion's dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**: